Skip to Site Header Skip to Main Content Skip to Footer

 Indeed, single mothers are the most sleep-deprived people in the country, according to CDC data.
 [1] Guess who came in second place?
 Moms from “nuclear” households with a partner are the second-most sleep deprived.

-The irony is that while getting enough sleep is crucial for our health and well-being, it can feel unattainable to achieve as a busy mom.
-But don't give up hope just yet!
+The irony is that while getting adequate sleep is crucial for our health and well-being, it can feel unattainable to achieve as a busy mom.

 Below, we’ll discuss some practical tips and tricks for sleep-deprived moms to get better sleep.
 From setting a time to take a nap, creating a relaxing sleep routine, and other helpful tips that any mom can do leading up to bedtime that can help improve their sleep quality and quantity.